grd/FreePDM/ConceptOfDesign/FreePDM_01-RequestedInformation.md

 #### Server

 #### Raspberry Pi
-Raspberry Pi is a small size computer ideal for in a network evironment but is it powerfull enough?
+Raspberry Pi is a small size computer ideal for in a network environment but is it powerful enough?
 Critical factors:

 - Data through put(?)

 #### Virtual Machine
-Two catagories of Virtual machines.
+Two categories of Virtual machines.

 1. (example: Virtual Box)
 2. (example: )

-The type of virtualization
+The type of virtualisation

 Critical factors: